-- Cowbird trapping to avoid parasitism during the breeding season of the California Gnatcatcher and Least Bell's Vireo.
+- Cowbird trapping to avoid parasitism during the breeding season of the California Gnatcatcher and Least Bell's Vireo was discontinued in 2023 due to the lack of Cowbirds in the Preserve.
 Cowbird trapping implemented in 2022 resulted in a total of 2 male cowbirds being trapped.

-- Monitoring for the occurrence of Argentine ants and fire ants, and implementation of control measures that are based on methods prescribed by County and State agencies and approved by the Management Committee.
+Instead of trapping, surveys for Cowbirds in the riparian areas during the nesting season were conducted, with the caveat that trapping would begin if Cowbirds were found.
+There were no Cowbirds present in the Preserve during the nesting season of 2023. - Monitoring for the occurrence of Argentine ants and fire ants, and implementation of control measures that are based on methods prescribed by County and State agencies and approved by the Management Committee.
 Implementation of the measures must be consistent with the terms of the incidental take permits.
-No Argentine or fire ants were noted in the Preserve in 2022. - Monitoring for the presence of domestic pets and feral cats, and implementation of trapping or other appropriate actions to limit the effects on these animals on Covered Species in Conserved Habitat and in undisturbed habitat in the Landfill Area.
-There were no problems with domestic pets or feral cats in 2022.
+No Argentine or fire ants were noted in the Preserve in 2023. - Monitoring for the presence of domestic pets and feral cats, and implementation of trapping or other appropriate actions to limit the effects on these animals on Covered Species in Conserved Habitat and in undisturbed habitat in the Landfill Area.
+There were no problems with domestic pets or feral cats in 2023.